squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

 ENFORCED:
  * 4-space indentation, no tabs
  * no trailing whitespace on '''any''' line
+ * no sets of multiple empty lines.
+One is enough to separate things.
  * one space between '''if''' and its parameter '''()''' brackets
  * construct open braces '''{''' begin on the same line as their construct (if, while)
  * within a conditional, assignment must be surrounded with '''(''' braces: {{{if ((a = b))...}}}<<BR>>but a local variable declaration and initialization must not be: {{{if (T a = b)...}}}.

-NP: The formatter is known to enforce some weird indentation at times.
+NP: The formater is known to enforce some weird indentation at times.
 Notably after #if ... #endif directives.
 If you find these, please ignore for now.
-They will be corrected in a later version of the formatter.
+They will be corrected in a later version of the formater.

 == Mandatory coding rules ==